 - Carefully use the back of a butter knife or toothpick to press a middle line on each dough.

-- Place them on a parchment paper and in a container with lid.
-Put them into freezer for 30 minutes.
+- Place them on parchment paper and in a container with a lid.
+Put them into the freezer for 30 minutes.

 - Preheat the oven at 170 °C or 325 °F.